 To do this, we need to look both backward and forward.
 The design and development practices of the late 20th century have exacerbated our current challenges.
 We must critically evaluate existing infrastructures, land-use plans, and buildings — this is the palimpsest in which we are intervening in order to redirect it toward a better future.

 Our degree programs focus on the formation of the environment as situated in a continuum of histories, societies, economies, materials, systems, and scales.
 We emphasize critical thinking about the ecological, social, and cultural performance of spaces, landscapes, and infrastructure systems.
-The diverse intellectual foci of our research inform our curriculum and encourage exploration across the College's fields and professions.
+The diverse intellectual foci of our faculty’s research inform our curriculum and encourage exploration across the College's fields and professions.
 They all reflect global, multi-scale perspectives that broaden discourses while grounding them in lived experiences.

 We aim to instruct and empower the next generation of environmental designers who will help to build better environmental futures, inspire and lead their professions, and serve our communities through practice and public service.
 Every generation seeks to make its mark, defining excellence anew.
 We are here to advance this.

 Global issues, whether climatic or socioeconomic inequities, must be addressed at the local level.
 Environmental design respects local differences, responding to universal challenges based on the distinct communities, climates, and cultures of each place.
 By emphasizing locality, we respect the practices of places.